Caprese Skewers with Balsamic Drizzle are a quick, healthy, fresh, and fabulous appetizer recipe! Easy to assemble, and perfectly poppable.

 You know I am a dip girl through and through, but it’s sometimes nice to have a light and healthy option when you’re entertaining, or have been asked to bring a dish to share.
 These one-bite skewers definitely check the box!

-Watch How to Make Them!
+Watch How to Make Them

 Easy, Healthy Appetizer Recipe

-Over the years you’ve loved making platters of Caprese salad on a stick as a gorgeous addition to a holiday food table, while others (hi, me, I’m others) make them over, and over, and over again in the summertime.
-Especially as cherry tomato plants take off.
-I am not exaggerating when I tell you my Mom recently dropped a 5lb bag of cherry tomatoes on my porch and ran.
-I will be eating them until Halloween!
+Over the years you’ve loved making platters of Caprese salad on a stick as a festive addition to a holiday food table, while others make them over and over again each summer as cherry tomato plants take off.

 These fresh, healthy, easy, and elegant bites also pair extremely well with a cold glass of vino and a great friend or two.
-Just saying. ;)
+Just saying!

 Caprese Skewer Ingredients

-- Salt and Pepper: I sprinkle the skewers with salt and pepper just before serving to make the flavor of each ingredient pop.
+• Salt and pepper: I sprinkle the skewers with salt and pepper just before serving to make the flavor of each ingredient pop.

-- Balsamic Vinegar: My favorite part of the Caprese Skewers is the luscious, sweet and sticky balsamic reduction that’s drizzled on top.
+• Balsamic Vinegar: My favorite part of the Caprese Skewers is the luscious, sweet and sticky balsamic reduction that’s drizzled on top.
 Balsamic reduction is just boiled vinegar.
 It’s super easy to make, though I will say using store bought balsamic reduction is very easy and convenient too!
 I’ll share a couple options below.

 Can I Make These Ahead of Time?